-This Police Scotland document provides guidance to companies on procedures for notifying next of kin following a serious incident offshore, when one or more of the following triggers have been met:
+This Grampian Police document provides guidance to companies on procedures for notifying next of kin following a serious incident offshore, when one or more of the following triggers have been met:

-- Early indication of multiple fatalities, multiple persons with life-threatening injuries and/or multiple missing persons. - Appointment of a Police Senior Identification Manager (SIM). - Establishment of a Police Operations and Coordination Centre.
+- Early indication of several fatalities, several people with life-threatening injuries and/or several missing persons. - Appointment of a Police Senior Identification Manager (SIM). - Establishment of a Force Operations and Coordination Centre (FOCC).

 It covers only the initial notification of next of kin about someone being involved in an incident offshore.
 In this context, involved means that the people are either missing, injured or apparently deceased.
-This guidance does not alter the existing procedure for companies making notifications to next of kin about incidents when the above triggers have not been met.
-Likewise this guidance does not alter the existing procedure for the Police notifying the next of kin of someone's death when this has been confirmed.
+This guidance does not alter the existing procedure for the Police notifying the next of kin of someone's death when this has been confirmed.